 Andrew’s debut album “Travels” was Celtic Music Radio‘s album of the week upon release in December 2012.
 He has shared the stage with the likes of the award winning Skerryvore, English folk rockers Coast and traditional folk singer Andrew Gordon and his performed in venues across the UK and Denmark.
 He also attended Glasgow Songwriting Festival 2017 where he learnt tricks of the trade from Findlay Napier, Karine Polwart, Emma Pollack and Jim Hunter.

-It’s over five years since his debut album was launched and Andrew is currently working on a new EP due for release this summer.
+It’s over five years since his debut album was launched and Andrew is currently working his second album, due for release this summer.